Charges at the gantry

 When does the Ohio Turnpike charge you?+

-How is the charge collected if I don't pay at the gantry?+
+How is the charge collected if I don't pay in the lane?+

 What is the maximum the Ohio Turnpike will charge me?+